marvicrm/youtube_autocomplete/README.md

 # youtube_autocomplete
 A very lightweight YouTube search autocomplete.
 No javascript library needed!

-This is not just a youtube autocomplete, it will also suggest any keywords which is available on google.
+This is not just a youtube autocomplete, it will also suggest any keywords available on google.

 Screenshot